chef/chef-web-docs/release_rst_to_rst/output/ctl_delivery_server.rst

 delivery-ctl (executable)
 *************************

-The Chef Delivery server includes a command-line utility named delivery-ctl.
+The Chef Automate server includes a command-line utility named delivery-ctl.
 Use this command-line tool to:

 * Manage enterprises, users, and projects

-* Reconfigure the Chef Delivery server
+* Reconfigure the Chef Automate server

 * Start and stop individual services

-* Tail Chef Delivery server log files
+* Tail Chef Automate server log files

 Note: All commands must be run as ``sudo``.